| |

 drop out of sight, lending further credence to the myth that he had become part of the criminal underworld.
 But he had returned to Czechoslovakia, married his longtime girlfriend from

-Berlin, Dorothea Herz (also Jewish), and lived the quiet life of a schoolteacher in Prague (first at Revolucni 30 and then Kolkovna 5).
+Berlin, Dorothea Herz, and lived the quiet life of a schoolteacher in Prague (first at Revoluční 30 and then Kolkovna 5).
 The Nazis

 banned and burned his books once they took power, and when Germany occupied Czechoslovakia,

-they were deported to the Terezin concentration camp and ten days later, on August 20, put on transport No. Bb headed to Riga, where it appears they both died, though no one really knows (some say it was in Minsk).
+they were deported to the Terezín concentration camp and ten days later, on August 20, put on transport No. Bb headed to Riga.
+It appears they along with the other

 Hans Richter noted: "Serner was so naïve as to think he could find sympathizers in the world of art.
 After turning his back on the art world — the very art

-world that would later use his ideas like a brand of laundry detergent — he glorified a world of swindlers in which everybody deceives everybody."
+world that would later use his ideas like a brand of laundry detergent — he glorified a world of swindlers in which everyone is engaged in deception."

 |